albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 creates a new cooperative thread object(coroutine) and returns it

-.. sq:data:: _versionnumber_

-integer values describing the version of VM and compiler. e.g. for Quirrel 4.0.0 this value will be 400

-.. sq:data:: _version_
+.. sq:function:: getbuildinfo(x)

+returns table containing information on VM build parameters.

-string values describing the version of VM and compiler.
+  * **version** - string values describing the version of VM and compiler.

-.. sq:data:: _charsize_

-size in bytes of the internal VM representation for characters(1 for ASCII builds 2 for UNICODE builds).
+  * **charsize** - size in bytes of the internal VM representation for characters(1 for ASCII builds 2 for UNICODE builds).

-.. sq:data:: _intsize_

-size in bytes of the internal VM representation for integers(4 for 32bits builds 8 for 64bits builds).
+  * **intsize** - size in bytes of the internal VM representation for integers(4 for 32bits builds 8 for 64bits builds).

-.. sq:data:: _floatsize_

-size in bytes of the internal VM representation for floats(4 for single precision builds 8 for double precision builds).
+  * **floatsize** - size in bytes of the internal VM representation for floats(4 for single precision builds 8 for double precision builds).

 -----------------
 Default delegates